Brazilian Jiujitsu in schools or colleges

 Frequently the subject of BJJ being introduced to schools is raised as something that people would love to do but simply don’t know where to start.

-While I don’t profess to be experts within education or instruction of BJJ I am expertly passionate about the growth of our sport.
+While I don’t profess to be an expert within education or instruction of BJJ I am expertly passionate about the growth of our sport.

 Therefore I am sharing with you advice I recently received for setting up weekly classes as part of a scheduled curriculum.